Below is the list of confirmed national invited speakers for NDLR 2021.

 Prof Susan Branford (SA)

-Professor Susan Branford is a Section Leader at the Centre for Cancer Biology and Head of the Leukaemia Laboratory in the Department of Genetics and Molecular Pathology at SA pathology.
-She is an NHMRC Research Fellow and Fellow of the Faculty of Science, Royal College of Pathologists of Australasia.
+Professor Susan Branford is a Section Leader at the Centre for Cancer Biology and Head of the Leukaemia Laboratory in the Department of Genetics and Molecular Pathology at SA Pathology.
 Her research is focused on understanding the factors that predict for response to tyrosine kinase inhibitor therapy and the mechanisms of drug resistance for patients with chronic myeloid leukaemia.
-As such she is a major contributor to international collaborative initiatives to establish guidelines and recommendations for producing reliable molecular data.
-Dr Branford leads the International Chronic Myeloid Leukaemia Genomics Alliance, which is a collaboration involving researchers from 10 countries.
+Dr Branford leads the International Chronic Myeloid Leukaemia Genomics Alliance.
 Among their aims is to establish a genomically based risk classification system.
-Dr Branford was the recipient of the International Chronic Myeloid Leukaemia Foundation Prize in 2016 for outstanding contributions to the improvement of treatment in emerging economic regions, and the International Federation of Clinical Chemistry and Laboratory Medicine Distinguished Award in 2017 for significant contributions in molecular diagnostics.
+Dr Branford has received a number of international prizes for her research, including the 2021 International Chronic Myeloid Leukaemia Foundation Rowley Prize for significant contribution to the understanding of the biology of chronic myeloid leukaemia.

 Dr Claudia Bruedigam (QLD)